-The following table presents information with respect to the grants of plan-based awards by the Company to the named executive officers during 2019.
+The following table presents information with respect to the grants of plan-based awards by the Company to the named executive officers during 2020.

-All executive officers were granted RTSR awards on February 26, 2019.
-Pursuant to the terms of the RTSR awards, the Company's stock performance over a three-year period ended December 31, 2021 will be compared to a group of 33 peer companies, and the actual number of shares to be issued will be determined based upon the performance of the company's stock as compared with that of the peer group.
-A target number of performance units (as shown in the 2019 Grants of Plan-Based Awards Table, below) was established for each executive officer at the time of the grant.
-The actual number of shares to be issued ranges from 0 shares (if the Company's stock performance is in the bottom 25% of the peer group) to 150% of the target shares (if the Company's stock performance period (ending on December 31, 2021), and to special vesting provisions in case of a change of control, death, disability or retirement, the shares will be delivered on the date (which will be no earlier than January 1, 2022 and no later than March 15, 2022) that the Compensation Committee makes the determination of the Company's performance relative to the peer group.
+All executive officers were granted RTSR awards on February 25, 2020.
+Pursuant to the terms of the RTSR awards, the Company's stock performance over a three-year period ended December 31, 2022 will be compared to a group of 33 peer companies, and the actual number of shares to be issued will be determined based upon the performance of the company's stock as compared with that of the peer group.
+A target number of performance units (as shown in the 2020 Grants of Plan-Based Awards Table, below) was established for each executive officer at the time of the grant.
+The actual number of shares to be issued ranges from 0 shares (if the Company's stock performance is in the bottom 25% of the peer group) to 150% of the target shares (if the Company's stock performance is in the top 25% of the peer group).
+Subject to requirements relating to continued employment with the Company through the performance period (ending on December 31, 2022), and to special vesting provisions in case of a change of control, death, disability or retirement, the shares will be delivered on the date (which will be no earlier than January 1, 2023 and no later than March 15, 2023) that the Compensation Committee makes the determination of the Company's performance relative to the peer group.

-All executive officers were also granted restricted stock unit awards ("RSU Awards") in the amounts reflected in the "2019 Grants of Plan-Based Awards Table" under the 2014 Equity Incentive Plan.
+All executive officers were also granted restricted stock unit awards ("RSU Awards") in the amounts reflected in the "2020 Grants of Plan-Based Awards Table" under the 2014 Equity Incentive Plan.
 The RSU Awards vest ratably on each anniversary of the grant date over a period of four years.
 The RSU Awards are subject to forfeiture in the case of death, termination (for any reason), or resignation, but will continue to vest along the normal vesting schedule in the case of retirement.